n3haravi/wireshark-tcp-analysis/README.md

-HEAD
-Analyzing TCP & DNS Traffic with Wireshark
+Analyzing TCP & DNS Traffic with Wireshark!!

 This project uses Wireshark to capture and analyze real-world network traffic.
 I focused on identifying and understanding: